Eldon Quick

-Eldon Quick (born April 4, 1937, in San Joaquin County, California) is an American character actor.
+Eldon Maroney Quick (born April 4, 1937) is an American character actor.
 He is an alumnus of the American Shakespeare Festival and has numerous stage, screen, and television roles to his credit.

+Life and career

 Quick's debut as a professional actor came at the American Shakespeare Festival in Stratford, Connecticut.

 Quick's best-remembered television character is the bureaucratic Captain Sloan from two early episodes of M*A*S*H ("Payday" and "The Incubator"), which he reprised as Captain Pratt in "The Late Captain Pierce".
 Quick also played scheming magazine editor Rob Roy Fingerhead in an episode of The Monkees, and the villain Chronos in the final episode of Buck Rogers in the 25th Century.

-He appeared in a Bewitched episode, "Samantha's Secret Saucer", as Captain Tugwell.
+Quick appeared in a Bewitched episode, "Samantha's Secret Saucer", as Captain Tugwell.
 Eldon Quick also appeared in the show Barnaby Jones; episode titled, "To Catch a Dead Man"(02/04/1973).

-Quick's movie roles include Charlie Hawthorne in In the Heat of the Night, William Harper Littlejohn in Doc Savage: The Man of Bronze, and Reverend Lowell in The Big Bet.
+His film roles include Charlie Hawthorne in In the Heat of the Night, William Harper Littlejohn in Doc Savage: The Man of Bronze, and Reverend Lowell in The Big Bet.